The perfect mix-n-match rotation

 'That Blueberry muffin is frikkin' amazing!'

-I introduced good friend and MoJo's staffer Kendall Louis to the BB Cranberry Nut Muffin only to have her turn her nose up at my daily, fresh, muffin delight.
+I introduced good friend, Scotland grad student and former MoJo's staffer Kendall Louis to the BB Cranberry Nut Muffin only to have her turn her nose up at my daily, fresh, muffin delight.
 'I don't know, it tastes like there is lemon in the muffin," she said making a sour face.
 It was then I offered her an alternative - the blueberry muffin.
 I immediately knew there was a new Bagel Bakery muffin fan in our midst when she exclaimed, "That Blueberry muffin is frikkin' amazing!"
 The GLOB Master couldn't NOT believe Kendall as I watched her inhale two of the giant, chock full of blueberries, sugar bombs in a matter of minutes.

 Latest from Mike S. GLOB Master